kubeflow/website/content/en/docs/ibm/install-kubeflow.md

 * **${KF_DIR}** - The full path to your Kubeflow application directory.

 ### Multi-user, auth-enabled
 Run the following commands to deploy Kubeflow with GitHub OAuth application as authentication provider by dex.
-Please use the guide [Creating an OAuth App](https://developer.github.com/apps/building-oauth-apps/creating-an-oauth-app/) for how to create an OAuth app for GitHub and [Approving OAuth Apps for your organization](https://help.github.com/en/github/setting-up-and-managing-organizations-and-teams/approving-oauth-apps-for-your-organization) if you're a GitHub organization owner.
+To support multi-users with authentication enabled, this guide uses [dex](https://github.com/dexidp/dex) with [GitHub OAuth](https://developer.github.com/apps/building-oauth-apps/).
+Before continue, refer to the guide [Creating an OAuth App](https://developer.github.com/apps/building-oauth-apps/creating-an-oauth-app/) for steps to create an OAuth app on GitHub.com.

 The scenario is a GitHub organization owner can authorize its organization members to access a deployed kubeflow.
-A member of this GitHub organization will be redirected to a page to allow kubeflow accessing its GitHub profile.
+A member of this GitHub organization will be redirected to a page to grant access to the GitHub profile by Kubeflow.

 1. Create a new OAuth app in GitHub.
 Use following setting to register the application:
     * Homepage URL: `http://localhost:8080/`